westerndigitalcorporation/riscv-fw-infrastructure/README.md

 See [code convention.htm](https://bitbucket.wdc.com/projects/CTORISCVFWINFRA/repos/infra-riscv-fw/browse)

 # WD Firmware
+The “WD Firmware package” constitutes an SDK FW.
+It contains Firmware applications and Processor Support Package (PSP) for various cores, alongside demos which support all features.
+The following README file describes how to setup a build environment for the WD RISC-V firmware.
+It guides how to build the program, downloading it, and debugging it on the supported platforms and cores.
+The FW-Infra was verified with VMWare player v.
+15 hosting Debian 9.6.
+This demo was based on

+#### Current FW support:
+- **RTOS-AL**
-The “WD Firmware package” contains an Abstraction Layer (AL) on embedded small footprint real time operation systems (RTOS).
+    Abstraction Layer (AL) on embedded small footprint real time operation systems (RTOS).
 The target is to provide homogenies API for the developer usage, so the kernel can be replaced for several different RTOS’s, without any need from the developer to change its application code.
     Currently this AL supports FreeRTOS and ThreadX (only API's, without core) with a real running demo for FreeRTOS.
     The structure of WD Firmware package allows quick and easy integration for more RTOS’s, Platforms, boards and new firmware features.
+    Demos is based on HiFive FW example, by SiFIve.
+Cuurrently the reference is part of FreeRTOS maintenance

-Coming soon: more FW features and more Platform supports
+- **Coming soon**: more FW features and more Platform supports

-The following README file describes how to setup a build environment for the WD RISC-V firmware with HiFive1 board; It will build an example application - FreeRTOS demo and describe how to download and debug it.
-The flow was verified with VMWare player v.
-15 hosting Debian 9.6.
-This demo was based on SiFive code which was ported official FreeRTOS maintement.
+#### Current Platform and Core support:
+- **HiFive1**
+- **SweRV** - running on *Nexys-A7 FPGA*

 ### Source tree structure
 ```javascript